kaelzhang/node-ignore/README.md

 ## .createFilter()

-Creates a filter function which could be used with `Array.prototype.filter`.
+Creates a filter function which could filter an array of paths with `Array.prototype.filter`.

 #### Returns `function(path)`